-- A. The primary purpose of the City Council Chamber, a portion of Rohnert Park City Hall, is for the use of the City Council, Planning Commission, other City Council advisory bodies, and other groups and committees of the City and such other intergovernmental or citizens groups as the City may convene. - B. A calendar of use shall be maintained by the City Clerk's office, and all requests for use should be regularly calendared or scheduled through that office. - C. The City Council Chamber shall not be used for political or commercial purpose except as outlined in the following paragraph: - D. The City shall allow the use of the Council Chamber for the conduct of candidate forums for election, whether for city, county, state, or national office under the following circumstances: - 1.
-When the candidates' forum is sponsored by a 501(c)3 non-profit agency, a legitimate non-partisan group, or a governmental agency. - 2.
-When all candidates for that public office have been invited to participate, and a majority of the candidates have indicated that they will do so. - 3.
-When the event is chaired and moderated in an impartial and objective way which is fair to all candidates. - E. Use of City-owned and operated television and broadcasting capability shall be limited to broadcast of City Council, Planning Commission, and other City advisory body meetings, for use every two years by the League of Women Voters for a Council Candidate Forum, and for City-related emergency or informational purposes as authorized by the City Manager.
+- A. The primary purpose of the City Council Chamber, a portion of Rohnert Park City Hall, is for the use of the City Council, Planning Commission, other City Council advisory bodies, and other groups and committees of the City and such other intergovernmental or citizens groups as the City may convene. - B. A calendar of use shall be maintained by the City Clerk's office, and all requests for use should be regularly calendared or scheduled through that office. - C. The City Council Chamber shall not be used for political or commercial purpose except as outlined in the following paragraph: - D. The City shall allow the use of the Council Chamber for the conduct of election forums, whether for city, county, state, or national offices/ballot measures under the following circumstances: - 1.
+When the forum is sponsored by a 501(c)(3) non-profit agency, a legitimate non-partisan group, or a governmental agency. - 2.
+When all candidates for that public office have been invited to participate, and a majority of the candidates have indicated that they will do so.
+(Candidates' forum only.) - 3.
+When the event is chaired and moderated in an impartial and objective way which is fair to all candidates/ballot measures.

+- 4. In accordance with Government Code section 54964, staff shall ensure that any use of city funds to promote or host a forum on any ballot measure complies with the following requirements: (1) any use of funds for informational activities related to the forum is not prohibited by the Constitution or laws of the State of California, and (2) any informational materials provided through the use of city funds constitutes an accurate, fair, and impartial presentation of relevant facts to aid the voters in reaching an informed judgment regarding the ballot measure.
+In accordance with Government Code section 54964, staff shall also ensure that funds are not used for the purpose of supporting or opposing the election or defeat of any candidate. - E. Use of City-owned and operated television and broadcasting capability shall be limited to broadcast of City Council, Planning Commission , and other City advisory body meetings, for use every two years by the League of Women Voters for a Council Candidate Forum, and for City-related emergency or informational purposes as authorized by the City Manager.
 Use of the video broadcasting system by an outside agency is not allowed except with the permission of the City Council at least two weeks prior to the event.
-If such use is granted it is subject to appropriate personnel - equipment - overhead charges as established by the City Manager.

-F. Approval for use of City Council Chamber for uses other than the above would have to be approved by the City Council at least two weeks prior to the event.
+If such use is granted it is subject to appropriate personnel equipment overhead charges as established by the City Manager. - F. Approval for use of City Council Chamber for uses other than the above would have to be approved by the City Council at least two weeks prior to the event.